dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 In addition, FrodoKEM consists of two main variants: a "standard" variant that does not impose any restriction on the reuse of key pairs, and an "ephemeral" variant that is intended for applications in which the number of ciphertexts produced relative to any single public key is small.
-Concretely, the use of standard FrodoKEM is recommended for applications in which the number of ciphertexts produced for a single public key is expected to be equal or greater than 2^8.
-Ephemeral FrodoKEM MUST be used for applications in which that same figure is expected to be smaller than 2^8.
+Concretely, standard FrodoKEM MAY be used in any application, regardless of the number of ciphertexts produced for a single public key.
+Ephemeral FrodoKEM MUST NOT be used in applications in which a single public key may produce 2^8 ciphertexts or more.
+It MUST be used only when the number of ciphertexts under a single public key is guaranteed to be smaller than 2^8.

-In contrast to ephemeral FrodoKEM, standard FrodoKEM incorporates some changes to address certain multi-ciphertext attacks [Annex].
+In contrast to ephemeral FrodoKEM, standard FrodoKEM includes some countermeasures that protect against certain multi-ciphertext attacks [Annex].
 Specifically, standard FrodoKEM doubles the length of the seedSE value and incorporates a public random salt value into encapsulation (see Table 2).

 # Parameter Sets